205: Rocket Attack USA

 Oh, great.
 It’s Rip Taylor-ski.

-Charles Elmer “Rip” Taylor is a comedian known for his wacky costumes, props, and extensive use of confetti.
+Charles Elmer “Rip” Taylor (1931-2019) was a comedian known for his wacky costumes, props, and extensive use of confetti.
 He was the host of the painfully cruel TV game show The $1.98 Beauty Show, which aired from 1978-1980.
 He was also a frequent celebrity panelist throughout the 1970s and portrayed Sheldon the sea genie on the Sid and Marty Krofft-produced Saturday morning show Sigmund and the Sea Monsters.

 Pig Latin dates back farther than the 1700s; it works by taking the initial consonant or consonant cluster of a word, moving it to the end of the word, and adding “ay” to it.
 “Nix” is a slang term meaning “stop” or “cut.”
 It derives from the German word “nicht,” meaning “nothing.”